Saturday, November 17, 2012

 IN REVIEW - ORDER OF BONE PROCESSING STEPS:

 Speaking of sanitary, I shouldn't have to say this but I've heard of some people mixing their bone processing tools with their kitchen items.
 No, no, noooo!
 Do you want to get sick?
 I always keep my foodstuffs and bone processing tools, containers and such separate.
-I don't even wash them together.
+I don't even wash or store them together.
 Be smart.

 And come on people, don't let your pets chew on your bones or drink the maceration water.
 Seriously.
 Would you let your children?!?